ctbowler/quant-research/README.md

 # 📊 Quantitative Finance Research Portfolio

 This repository presents a curated collection of research projects in quantitative finance, algorithmic trading, and stochastic modeling.
 Each folder contains a self-contained analysis or trading strategy with a focus on simulation-based methods, time series modeling, and financial signal interpretation.
+All listed Sharpe ratios come from backtesting.

 ## 🧠 Project Highlights